UG Insurance Brokerage Inc Blog |

 0 Comments

+Here’s a comprehensive guide to help you understand which type of insurance fits your home type, what it covers, and why it’s important.
 When it comes to home insurance, many homeowners focus on premiums, coverage limits, and deductibles—but often overlook one key factor that can significantly influence their policy: the home inspection.
 Whether you’re purchasing a new policy, renewing an existing one, or switching providers, inspections play a crucial role in determining your eligibility, premiums, and even the types of coverage available to you.

 For many homeowners, the mortgage is one of the largest and most important financial responsibilities.
 That’s why Mortgage Protection Insurance (MPI) exists — to offer peace of mind by ensuring that, in the event of death, disability, or job loss, your mortgage payments are covered.
 But having a policy isn’t enough.
 To ensure you maintain the right level of protection over time, it’s essential to understand and manage your policy renewal process.